syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 In this case, imagine you want to run a website to bring the joy of pet smiles to the world and want to start with a website of dog smiles.

 You have already packaged your perfected website as a container image and want to now make it ready for the world.
-You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/) and want to make sure that you deployment choices automate as much of the operations of this site as possible.
+You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/) and want to make sure that your deployment choices automate as much of the operations of this site as possible.

 To do this, you have settled on deploying to Kubernetes and want to do so via an operator.
-To get started, your plan to support:
+To get started, your plan is to support:

-* **Deploying** when the website does not yet exist in a cluster
+* When a website does not yet exist in a cluster, **create** a new one
-* **Updating** an existing website on a cluster
+* Acknowledging when a request will **update** an existing website
 * **Deleting** a website upon request

 You realise there are a lot more things that you will want to operate in the future (e.g. backups) but these lifecycle tasks will set a foundation for a more complex operator to succeed.